OLIMEX/GateMateA1-EVB/SOFTWARE/dirtyJtag/README.txt

-dirtyJtag.uf2 is the binary we load on every GateMateA1-EVB, it allows to program the board via tools lile openFPGALoad
+dirtyJtag.uf2 is the binary we load on every GateMateA1-EVB, it allows to program the board via tools like openFPGALoad

 Notice!
 By default, on a brand-new device you don't need to perform the steps below, they are listed just as information or in case you overwrote the pico-dirtyJtag!